robbkane/SDKTest/README.md

 configurable number of seconds between each cycle.
 You can also configure the number of threads that simultaneously perform this operation, and the number of cycles each thread performs.

+To run the SDKTest, you'll need to also install the Boost 1.66 (or later) libraries, as well as the zlib library.
+Follow the instructions provided within the Boost and Zlib documentation.
+Make sure that the libraries are correctly installed (and where necessary built) on your local machine, and that you modify the Makefile to correctly reference them.
+You'll also need to install the AppDynamics SDK.
+On Windows systems that don't support symbolic links, place the AppD SDK in the .../extlibs directory directly.
+For Linux operating systems, you should create a symbolic link in the
+.../extlibs directory called "appdynamics-cpp-sdk" that points to the correct version of the AppDynamics C++ SDK install.
+We recommend you use the
+4.4.x or later version.

+Note: The SDK directory structure has changed recently.
+For 4.3.x release and earlier, you'll need to point the symbolic link to a slightly different install structure.
+Make the link point to the following: SDK_ROOT = extlibs/appdynamics-sdk-native/sdk_lib

+Note: All of the above presumes the use of the "proxy-less" version of the SDK.
+This application is not intended for use with the earlier "proxied" version.

-Review the Makefile, uncommenting and/or assigning those fields that are required.
+To use the SDKTest application, first install/build/link the appropriate libraries described above.
+Then review the Makefile, uncommenting and/or assigning those fields that are required.
 If you set a parameter, and that parameter has an accompanying value that requires a mandatory setting, you'll need to replace the "dummy" setting (beginning with "ERROR_...") with the appropriate information.
-At a minimum you will need to set the Controller Host/Port, and the AccessKey.
+At a minimum you will need to set the
+Controller Host/Port, and the AccessKey.

 The following is the list of possible paramters.
 Uncomment any that are appropriate, and set their value accordingly: